Politics, Mathematics, and Wiggle Words

 If x is a real number and x > 0, then I

-can find a solution to the equation
+can not find a solution to the equation

 x2+3x+2=0.The additional clause "x>0" is added.
 Again,